calcpsu/cphp82001/README.md

 In summary, a regulated design gains a slight advantage in run time for the HP-35, while slightly reducing run time for HP-45 and HP-67.
 The switchmode design is actually best for the current-hungry HP-67, but not by a significant amount, and at the cost of higher quiescent current (shortening standby time significantly).

 In conclusion, the regulated design provides a slight advantage for the HP-35 based on this model, however the unregulated design (with addition of necessary output short-circuit protection / current limiter) can be expected to be ideal for other models.
-Further testing of a prototype is still required, as the impact of the regulator's increased quiescent current in dropout mode has not been fully characterised in this model (and may even negate the benefit, particularly in standby performance). v3.5 of the PCB design includes both regulator and current limiter, and allows bypassing with a 0-ohm resistor for a beta production release.
+Prototype testing with rev 3.5 showed the unregulated design works well in all the calculators, and the regulated design had noticeably faster self-discharge in practice, particularly as the quiescent current is larger than anticipated in dropout mode.
+As such, further designs have eliminated the regulator in favour of improved board layout and ease of use.

 #### Results summary (t in hours)
 ![Image of power model results](powermodel/modelresults.png)